Chisom83/Pizza-Pro-Analysis/README.md

 | Afternoon   | 32,244     | 1,913  | 1,960
 | Night       | 31,541     | 1,744  | 1,886

-*Insight:* Afternoon sales generate nearly *9.5x* the revenue of morning hours, with the highest number of orders and items sold.
-  - Afternoon and Night shows significantly higher sales than Morning
+  - Afternoon and Night shows significantly higher sales, orders and quantity sold than Morning
   - Most people prefer light meal for breakfast like tea, coffee and cereal with bread while some are focused with work and not meal yet.
   - People order more in the afternoon for lunch, meetings and group gathering.
   - Most night are for social activties and people order in regard to it and also for dinner not having to go through the stress of cooking.